TheXerr0r/Che-Guevara-Protfolio/README.md

 # Che-Guevara-Protfolio
-a simple protfilio web page for Che Guevara The Famous Revolutionar of History
+a simple protfilio web page for Che Guevara The Famous Revolutionar of History, created by HTML and CSS and Simple Pure JS

 # You Should create a folder and name it (images), and put all images on this folder, if not the web page will going to die!